<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=384506&amp;fmt=gif">

 What LIMS Can't Do

-Although LIMS solutions today are very flexible and can be adapted to suit various needs, these systems are primarily designed to support structured workflows and data.
-This makes them very well suited for environments that have consistent or repetitive activities.
-They are also very sample-centric meaning they focus primarily on capturing information around the sample and what happens to it including things like sample ID, what tests it will undergo as well as any reagents and instruments needed.
-For capturing the details of experiments, such as observations and unstructured research notes, slightly different functionality is required.
+They are also very sample-centric, meaning they focus primarily on capturing information about the sample and what happens to it, including things like sample ID, what tests it will undergo, and any reagents and instruments needed.
+However, slightly different functionality is required for capturing the details of experiments, such as observations and unstructured research notes.

 Scientist with tablet showing ELN screen